 Have your home’s AC checked as soon as possible

 Proactive service your home’s air conditioning system will help prevent a breakdown on the hottest summer days, when your AC equipment is operating at top capacity all day and night for weeks and months.
-During a proactive maintenance call, an expert air conditioning technician can usually avoid an emergency by discovering troubles and replacing parts before they go out, and cleaning and tuning the system so it is in tip-top shape all summer when you want it most.
+During a proactive maintenance call, an expert air conditioning technician can usually avoid an emergency by discovering troubles and replacing parts before they go out, and getting an ac tune up so it is in tip-top shape all summer when you want it most.

 Wear loose, lightweight clothing, particularly when you’re going outdoors.
 Stay away from dark hues, especially black clothes, since dark colors retain heat.
 The color white reflects the sun and helps keep you cooler.
 It’s also good to wear a wide-brimmed or gardening hat to help stop the sun from shining down on your face, and avoid layering clothing.